Visit the Chateau

-Do get in touch if you would like to buy some wine from us at 'the cellar door'.
+Do get in touch to buy wine from us at 'the cellar door'.
+Monday to Friday, though weekends are possible.

-Email gavin@bauduc.com and/or angela@bauduc.com or best to Click this link to email us both.
+Email gavin@bauduc.com or angela@bauduc.com though best to include our daughter Georgie too: Click this link to email us all.

 Or WhatsApp, text or call Gavin on 00 33 6 42 32 98 53